Student Civic Action Projects

 Stormwater Advisory Committee

-The trash cans are can be found in Heartland Park, Peruque Valley Park and Splash Station.
+The trash cans are can be found in Heartland Park, Peruque Valley Park, and Splash Station.
 The students challenge you to find all 12 art-clad, vinyl-wrapped trash cans.
 The trash cans display 24 works of art from Wentzville Students and Residents.
+The students hope their efforts inspire residents to properly throw away their trash.

 Students worked with City planners to write a policy to encourage future multi-family home developments to change their recycling habits.
 Single-family homes can participate in curbside recycling, however, anyone living in a multi-family dwelling must drive their recyclables to a recycling center.
 Students hope that a building plan review requirement to provide a recycling dumpster area will encourage recycling and relieve over-flowing dumpsters.